 This extended version of multiple false awakenings is sometimes referred to as nested dreams, or dreams within dreams.

-It might sound like the unlikely plot of movies like ‘Inception’.
-But these dreams within dreams do happen, and can leave you feeling like you’re trapped inside your dreams.
+It might sound a bit like the plot of the movie Inception, but these dreams within dreams do happen, and can leave you feeling like you’re trapped inside your dreams.

 False awakenings can seem so real that perhaps even on finally waking up, you might need a while to be fully convinced that you’re actually going to eat breakfast this time.

 What causes false awakenings?